sagemathinc/cocalc/src/scripts/postgresql/cool-queries.md

 Active projects:

     select NOW() - last_edited as when, left(title,35) as title, project_id from projects where last_edited is not null order by last_edited desc limit 100;

+Uncaught exceptions that got reported to the DB (so from storage, hubs, etc.):

+    select NOW() - time, event, value from central_log where event = 'uncaught_exception' order by time desc limit 10;